Versmold: History

-After 1871 when the newly united Germany built up a navy, the linen and sailing canvas industry became especially very prosperous.
+After 1871 newly united Germany built up a navy, the linen and sailing canvas industry became especially prosperous.
 Most notably engaged in that industry was the family Delius.
-In the 1820s some members of the family emigrated to Mexico where they established a flourishing import-export business.
+In the 1820s some family members emigrated to Mexico where they established a flourishing import-export business.
 By the late nineteenth century they had representations in Berlin and Hamburg.
 But not only the linen industry blossomed.
-The rural industry of distilleries prospered, noteworthy is the distillery Brennerei Knemeyer in Hesselteich founded in 1870.
+The rural industry of distilleries prospered.
+Noteworthy is the distillery Brennerei Knemeyer in Hesselteich founded in 1870.
 They produced a schnaps made of grain, and juniper.
 Schnaps, a hard liquor was the usual form of alcohol consumption in the region.
-The rural art of sausage-making turned farms into factories in the 1880 for which Versmold became famous in the twentieth century.
+The rural art of sausage-making turned farms into factories in 1880 for which Versmold became famous in the twentieth century.
+Most noteworthy are the companies Wiltmann (founded 1887), Stockmeyer (foundet 1913) and Reinert (founded 1931).

 The 1930s saw an almost unnoticed cultural change.
 The language of the county and Versmold was for centuries Westphalian Platt, a language closer to Dutch than to Standard German.
 The 'Hollandgänger' conversed in their own vernacular when they were abroad.
 Through compulsory school attendance, a pressure by the state on 'responsible' parents, and the spread of the new medium of radio, parents began to talk to their children (born between 1925 and 1935) only in standard German, earlier in Versmold, later also in the neighboring villages and farmsteads.
 As in many regions under Prussian rule, Ravensberg and Versmold lost its native language almost within one generation.
 Westphalian Platt is currently only preserved in circles within the local preservation societies [Heimatverein] and some children's rhymes of the local Halloween tradition.